Download self drive itinerary with map

 - Continue 13.25 km and turn left to the Cracow Cemetery (GIS -24.299299, 150.318336) – this is a must see

 - Continue along Eidsvold-Theodore Road for 1.75 km to the Cracow Pub (GIS -25.295372, 150.302624).
-The pub is legendary and owned by Fred Brophy; it is a hoot to visit and offers the chance to stop for a drink, have a chat with the locals and enjoy a pub meal.
-The pub has a resident ghost that haunts the hallways and on occasions has been spotted among the memorabilia that lines the pub walls.
+Previously owned by the legendary Fred Brophy; it is a hoot to visit and offers the chance to stop for a drink, have a chat with owners Nikki and Stu Burke, the locals and enjoy a pub meal.
+The pub allegedly has a resident ghost that haunts the hallways and on occasions has been spotted among the memorabilia that lines the pub walls.

 - Take a walk along the main street and delight at the abandoned buildings from yesteryear.